uzampogn/Spotify-x-Reverberation-The-Essence-of-Cool/README.md

    1. Eclectism.
 Reverberation features 10x more diversity than its benchmarcks and is specialized in niche genres.
    2. Richness.
 Reverberation contains 10 to 30x more tracks which spans 70+ years of music history.
    3. Niche.
 Collectable.
 Rarities.
-Reverberation has by far the lowest average track popularity. -73% less popular than other playlists on average.
+Reverberation has by far the lowest average track popularity. -73% less popular than other playlists.
    2. Happiness Concentrate.
-Finally, Reverberation shows a significantly higher valence (measure of happiness) than other playlist (+19% on average)
+Finally, Reverberation shows a significantly higher valence (measure of happiness) than other playlists (+19% on average)

 Currently Reverberation operates mainly from its [tumblr](https://reverberationradio.com/) which also features their personal website for merch (powered by Shopify), Apple Podcast, Instagram and Twitter accounts.
-Overall, their internet footprint is quite disparate which certainly influence their capacity of reaching a greater audience as well as converting these fans into financial support for the collective and its artists.
+Overall, their internet footprint is quite disparate which certainly undermines their capacity of reaching a greater audience as well as converting these fans into financial support for the collective and its artists.

 ### Business case:

-Developing Reverberation Radio visibility and activity on Spotify would help the collective consolidating their fanbase and monetize it seamingly.
+Developing Reverberation Radio visibility and activity on Spotify would help consolidating their fanbase and monetize it seamingly.
 A few advantages Spotify proposes:

    1. 400+Mio monthly listeners with an extremely performant Machine Learning infrastructure enabling personalized discovery for every user.
 Reveberation could unleash the power of its unique selection to a greater audience of interest.